iQSuite/platform-sdk-laravel/README.md

 ### Step 2: Initialize the Client

-With your API key in hand, you can now initialize the iQ Suite client in your JavaScript or TypeScript application.
+With your API key in hand, you can now initialize the iQ Suite client in your Laravel application.

 #### Using Environment Variables (Recommended)